rodrigoferreirasj/wellbeingcompass/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
-# wellbeingcompass
+# Wellbeing Compass

+This is a Next.js application built with Firebase Studio that allows users to perform a self-assessment of their wellbeing across different life areas.